 Head for Snowdonia this winter and discover Wales’s wildest mountains at their most beautiful and tranquil, says David Atkinson.

-Here is our guide to Snowdonia National Park, including history, landscape, places to stay and best walks.
+Plan a hiking trip or holiday with our guide to Snowdonia National Park, including history, landscape, places to stay and best walks.

 Those people following the ant trail across north Wales in summer, well, they’ve got it all wrong.
 They’ll find Snowdonia National Park stunning, but they’re all missing the chance to see it during the spectacular winter months.
 The winter lends Snowdonia an ethereal air and a strong sense of place in Welsh folklore.